albertshay888/Deals-SMS-App/README.md

 # Deals SMS App:
 Never miss a single Sephora deal again with this custom-built restful API!

+Rather than trying to find deals through third party extensions which directs you to either the lowest price regardless of a vendor's reputation or sometimes promoting unreliable coupon codes that may have already expired, try Deals App instead!

-Rather than finding out deals late through third-party coupon sites, with Deals SMS App, shoppers will be notified via sms as soon as discounts/sales appear on sephora.com in real-time on their latest specials from Makeup, Skin Care, Fragrance, Hair, Bath, Body, Tools, Brushes, and more.
+By using Deals, shoppers will be notified and updated in real-time via sms as soon as a discounts/sales of their particular product/s appears or changes on sephora.com entailing all of Sephora's latest specials from Makeup, Skin Care, Fragrance, Tools to Men Products and more.

 DEMO: